smart-data-models/dataModel.PointOfInterest/PointOfInterest/doc/spec_FR.md

         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
+    title:
+      description: This property contains a name given to the Point of interest beyond specific name.
+      type: string
+      x-ngsi:
+        type: Property